DevExpress-Examples/reporting-angular-integrate-report-designer/Readme.md

 The `ServerSideAspNetCoreReportingApp` folder contains the ASP.NET Core server-side (back-end) application created as described in the following help topic: [Report Designer Server-Side Configuration (ASP.NET Core)](https://docs.devexpress.com/XtraReports/400196/web-reporting/javascript-reporting/server-side-configuration/report-designer/report-designer-server-side-configuration-asp-net-core).
 The application enables [cross-domain requests (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (Access-Control-Allow-Origin) and implements a custom web report storage.

+> [!TIP]
+> Make sure that the backend application runs on the port specified in the host setting of the Report Designer component.
+For more information, refer to the following help topic: [Determine the Host URL](https://docs.devexpress.com/XtraReports/400196/web-reporting/asp-net-core-reporting/server-side-configuration/report-designer-server-side-configuration-asp-net-core#step-3-determine-the-host-url).

 When you start the back-end application and run the Angular application in the `angular-report-designer` folder, it appears as follows:

 ![Web Report Designer Angular App](Images/screenshot.png)